lshuns/CosmicShearRB/README.md

 # CosmicShearRB

-Cosmic Shear analysis for Red/Blue galaxies
+Consistency tests for KiDS+VIKING-450 cosmic shear analysis with a colour-related split of source galaxies